servo/servo/components/selectors/README.md

 * [crates.io](https://crates.io/crates/selectors)

 CSS Selectors library for Rust.
-Includes parsing and serilization of selectors, as well as matching against a generic tree of elements.
+Includes parsing and serialization of selectors, as well as matching against a generic tree of elements.
 Pseudo-elements and most pseudo-classes are generic as well.